 Key features:

-Flow is well-suited for creating guided onboarding processes, data collection forms, complex approval workflows, and other multistep processes.
+Flow is well-suited for creating guided onboarding processes, data collection forms, complex approval workflows, and multistep processes.

 Do you want to learn about Salesforce Flows in detail?